persteenolsen/pso-gatsby-blog-one/src/posts/2026-06-07-python-fastapi-auth-ai-agent-one.md

 Python FastAPI with JWT Auth serving an AI Agent by Groq and Langchain - hosted at Vercel Cloud using Serverless Functions

-The AI agent was built with LangChain, with access to a Wikipedia tool, and follows the ReAct (Reasoning + Acting) pattern, where the LLM decides when to use the tool
+The AI agent is built with LangChain and follows a lightweight ReAct-style pipeline.
+A simple router decides when to use a Wikipedia tool, which retrieves and selects relevant information before the model generates the final answer

 <p><a href="https://fastapi-jwt-auth-ai-agent-one.vercel.app/docs" target="_blank" title="FastAPI JWT Auth and an AI Agent">Try the demo by OpenAPI...</a></p>